hdtx/hdtx.github.io/_posts/2016-05-01-countdown-math.md

 ### How many large numbers should I choose?

-The table below shows, for each case (0 large 6 small, 1 large 5 small, ...) and overall, how many % of the games are able to fetch you the amount indicated in the header.
+The table below shows, for each possible selection (0 large 6 small, 1 large 5 small, ...) and overall, how many % of the possible plays are able to fetch you the amount indicated in the header.
+This includes all possible targets for each case.

 <table id="by_case">
     <thead></thead>